Updated 2026 Regulations Airbnb Booking.com

 Is Barcelona banning all Airbnb apartments in 2028?

 Yes.
-Barcelona will not renew any tourist apartment licenses when they expire in November 2028, effectively phasing out over 10,000 legally registered vacation rental apartments.
+Barcelona will not renew any tourist apartment licences when they expire in November 2028, effectively phasing out over 10,000 legally registered vacation rental apartments.
 Spain's Constitutional Court upheld this decision in March 2025.
-A moratorium on new licenses has been in place since 2015.
+A moratorium on new licences has been in place since 2015.
 Hotels and other licensed lodgings will continue to operate.
-Operating without a license already carries fines up to €600,000.
+Operating without a licence already carries fines up to €600,000.

-How much is the fine for renting without a tourist license in Spain?
+How much is the fine for renting without a tourist licence in Spain?

 Fines vary dramatically by autonomous community.
 Andalusia: up to €600,000 under the 2026 Sustainable Tourism Bill.
 Catalonia/Barcelona: up to €600,000 for very serious infractions.
 Balearic Islands: up to €500,000 (raised from €400,000 by Decree Law 4/2025).
 Madrid, Valencia, Basque Country: fines typically range from €3,000 to €150,000 depending on severity.
 Spain also fined Airbnb itself €64 million in December 2025 for listing 65,000+ properties without valid licenses.

-What is the Malaga tourist license moratorium in 2026?
+What is the Málaga tourist licence moratorium in 2026?

 Do I need an energy certificate (EPC) for my vacation rental in Spain?